top of page

 The Arts are the Foundation of Communication.

 The Encyclopedia Britannica defines “the arts” as “modes of expression that uses skill or imagination in the creation of aesthetic objects, environments, or experiences that can be shared with others.”
 Good definition but with one caveat: these “modes of expression,” communicate narratives or feelings.
-To be specific, the arts are the historical basis for all levels of human communication.
-If we look at the pre-history of what we now call “the arts,” language, and expression in general, it is apparent that communication is the seed of artistic expression, and thus are directly and indirectly responsible of all forms of human communication.
+To be specific, the arts are the historical origin and basis for all levels of human communication.
+If we look at the pre-history of what we now call “the arts,” language, and expression in general, it is apparent that communication was necessitated by the need to interact.
+The method and techniques by which we evolved to realize communication were the varieties of artistic expression.
+Ergo, the arts are both directly and indirectly responsible of all forms of human communication from its evolutionary beginnings to current era.

 For our ancient ancestors, "the arts,” were then simply a vehicle to communicate both feelings and transmission of data regarding hunting, mating, migration, danger and more.
-The first forms of language were: stomping and drumming, from which dance and music grew.
-Singing and drumming from which music evolved.
-Petroglyphs and pictographs preceded visual art and writing.
+The first forms of language were: (a ) drumming and toning from which music grew. (b) Stomping and gesturing from which dance evolved. (c) petroglyphs and pictographs preceded the evolution visual art and writing.
 As these forms of communication grew more complex, differing genre of expression representing ideas also expanded.
 As these ideas grew, so grew the complexity of these forms into what we now know as language.

-The arts further evolved as a ritual form of communication, became an expression of beauty and/or a reflection of our humanity and world around us.
-This is how the arts became the primary foundation of human culture.
-Because communication arose from the creative explication, as communication expanded the result of creative expression have become as important to the continued history of human survival, serving the necessity of food, shelter and continuity of humankind and civilization.
+As the arts gained cultural complexity as a ritual forms of communication, they were established as expressions of beauty and/or a reflection of our humanity and world around us.
+Because communication arose from creative explication, as communication expanded the results of creative expression have become as critical to the continued history of human survival, serving the necessity of food, shelter and continuity of humankind and civilization.

-Though language has evolved into a separate study to aesthetic, it has the same structure as art: it has form, rhythm, symmetry, and structure.
+Though language has expanded into a separate study to aesthetics, it has the same structure as art: it has form, rhythm, symmetry, and structure.
 It has rules that maintains each of the thousands of linguistic forms, and it is maintained over generations.
-Like art it evolves, and it has a history of originalism that etymological historians can trace.
-Even our computers have coded languages that share these principles with art and aesthetics.
-But, unlike operating systems, the primary purpose of art is not so specific as data or profit.
+Like art it evolves, and it has an history of originalism that etymological historians can trace.
+Even our computers have coded languages that share fundamental principles with art and aesthetics.
+But, unlike operating systems, the primary purpose of art is not so specific as data and information transfer.
 The purpose of the arts varies widely with opinion and belief.
 But there is little doubt that part of the purpose is to inform transform and commune with one’s self and others.

 A Civilization that Diminishes Art Degrades Itself